ThibauldBraet/thibauldbraet.github.io/pages/Education.md

 When looking at the quality of a school, an undeniably universal standard is the graduation and dropout rates of a school.
 With this in mind, we examine these rates among the schools of NYC.
-In doing so, we make it possible to find particular problem areas as well as areas in which it would be particularly easy to raise a child with a good education.
+In doing so, we make it possible to find particular problem areas as well as areas in which it would be best to raise a child with a good education.

-### Trends by Borough
+### Education by Borough
 To begin our analysis of education, we'll examine NYC at the level of its boroughs.
 Our two primary metrics for this purpose will be the graduation and dropout rates in percent.
-It's important to note that, as some students take more or fewer years in school, the two metrics rarelyy add up to 100% and serve as independently useful standards of education quality.
+It's important to note that, as some students take more or fewer years in school, the two metrics rarely add up to 100% and serve as independently useful standards of education quality.
+While test scores could be used as a metric, their poor standardization and implementation often leaves their effectiveness up to debate.
+In contrast, as graduation is a generally unchanging standard, such examination provides us with a better idea of how much the average student gets out of their schooling.

 Below, we see two graphs tracking the graduation and dropout rates between boroughs: